-Subproperty of: E5 Event.
-P12 occurred in the presence of (was present at): E77 Persistent Item
+E5 Event.
+P12 occurred in the presence of (was present at): E77 Persistent Item Subproperty of:

-Scope note: This property identifies the E19 Physical Object that is moved during a move event.
+This property identifies the E19 Physical Object that is moved during a move event.
+Scope note:

 The property implies the object's passive participation.
 For example, Monet's painting